Oil steady as OPEC+ considers extension to crude curbs

 Manufacturing data has also showed that Asian and European factories were struggling as lockdowns due to the coronavirus pandemic kept demand in check.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan in Singapore and Jessica Resnick-Ault in New York
+Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan in Singapore and Jessica Resnick-Ault in New York; Editing by Louise Heavens